In the 2010s, Havila turned its attention to transport and tourism.

 On July 9, 1869, a party of British Quakers led by banker Edward Backhouse landed in Geiranger.
 The group spent the night aboard the yacht they arrived on, “Nereid.”
 Backhouse gathered a group of locals for a photograph, which became the first photograph ever taken in Geiranger.

-In the early 1880s, Nils Petter Weiberg from Norddal constructed a timber building as a lodging house.
-This became Hotel Geiranger.
-After the road was completed, Weiberg sold the building in 1892 to the farmers from Vinje and Marok.
-They received financial assistance from Johannes Olsen Aasen (1846-1942), who had operated a grocery and shipping business in Ålesund but moved to Geiranger in 1882 because his wife was unhappy in the city.
-Johannes was skilled in both writing and accounting.
+After the road was completed, Weiberg sold the house in 1892 to the farmers of Vinje and Maråk.
+They received financial assistance from Johannes Olsen Aasen (1846–1942).
+He had run a grocery and shipping business in Ålesund but moved to Geiranger in 1882 because his wife did not thrive in the city.
+Johannes was skilled in writing and accounting.
 In collaboration with the farmers, he established Hotel Geiranger.
-They furnished and expanded the timber house and built a veranda.
+They clad the timber house and expanded it, adding a veranda.

 UNESCO-listede Geirangerfjord med den ikoniske Skageflå-fossen som fosser inn i fjorden, omgitt av dramatiske fjell